tyomaiva/first-rust-course/src/accelerometer_streaming.md

 > #### Exercise
 > Design an application that reads accelerometer values for X-, Y-, and Z-accelerations every 0.5 second and sends them to your PC using UART.
+> + Test it by shaking the board and observing the changes in resulting readings.

 Useful code fragments:
 ```rust,noplayground